yasuoza/YOChartImageKit/README.md

 - Xcode >= 7.0

 ## Example

 Example application is available for both iOS and watchOS.
-Open `YOGraphImageKit.xcodeproj` with Xcode and build demo app.
+Open `YOChartImageKit.xcodeproj` with Xcode and build demo app.